 Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

-Having A Sponsor, An Agent or A Distributor
+Having A Sponsor, An Agent, or Distributor

 In order to sell in the UAE an agent or a distributor is mandatory.
-Once chosen, sponsors, sales agents, or distributors are given exclusive rights for non-food products only – Agency law does not pertain to food products.
+Once chosen, sponsors, sales agents, or distributors are given exclusive rights for non-food products only – the agency law does not pertain to food products.
 Terminating a non-performing agent, or a distributor, is extremely difficult in the UAE.
-In March 2010, the UAE issued Federal Law No. 2 of 2010 amending certain provisions of the Commercial Agency Law; later revised in 2015.
+In March 2010, the UAE issued Federal Law No. 2 of 2010 amending certain provisions of the Commercial Agency Law, later revised in 2015.
 The amendments prevent the termination, or non-renewal, of a commercial agency unless the principal has a material reason to justify the termination or non-renewal.
-Further, a principal may not re-register the commercial agency in the name of another agent even if the previous agency was for a fixed term unless: (i) it is amicably terminated by the principal and the agent; (ii) termination or non-renewal is for justifiable reasons that are satisfactory to the Commercial Agencies Committee; or (iii) a final judicial judgment is issued ordering the termination of the agency.
+A principal may not re-register the commercial agency in the name of another agent even if the previous agency was for a fixed term unless: (i) it is amicably terminated by the principal and the agent; (ii) termination or non-renewal is for justifiable reasons that are satisfactory to the Commercial Agencies Committee; or (iii) a final judicial judgment is issued ordering the termination of the agency.
 The 2010 Amendments also reinstate the specialized Commercial Agencies Committee which had been revoked in 2006.
 The Commercial Agencies Committee has original jurisdiction over disputes involving registered commercial agents.
 Any commercial dispute should be referred first to the Commercial Agencies Committee.

 In 2011, the UAE Cabinet issued Resolution No. 3 of 2011, “Concerning the Commercial Agency Committee”.
 The Committee is responsible for receiving applications for settling agency disputes and for cancelling registered agencies.
 The Committee is permitted to abstain from settling a dispute referred to it and can advise the parties to refer the matter to litigation.